trkern.github.io Educational Interactives

 Development

 All my pages are written by hand in notepad, with html, css, and javascript all contained in one single file.
 I have made use of a few libraries, but my hope is to eventually replace them with my own.
-I have already developed my own graph drawing library (tgr.js) and hope to implement a basic computer algebra system this summer.
+I have already developed my own graph drawing library (tgr.js) and have implemented some basic symbolic algebra tools, such as parsing, displaying, and manipulating formulas (tkas.js), and am currently working on a 3D graphics library.
 Color Palettes are from Paul Tol's Notes